 ✓ DO NOT feed your pet a meal/treats after 10pm the night before unless otherwise directed

 ✓ DO give any medications prescribed for the procedure as directed

 ✓ DO check if your pet’s other medication(s) may be given that morning

 ✓ DO bring your pet for your scheduled time between 7:45 am and 8:15 am

 ✓ DO ensure you have CONTACT and EMERGENCY CONTACT phone numbers

 ✓ DO allow yourself a few minutes to go over admitting information with the technician

 We are always looking to improve and enhance anesthesia for our patients.
-The protocol we use may involve sending you home with two medications to be given the night before and the morning of (they can be given with a small treat).
-The first, Cerenia, prevents nausea and vomiting pre and post-operatively and is given the morning of.
+The protocol we use involves sending you home with a medication to be given the morning of (it can be given with a small treat).
+Cerenia prevents nausea and vomiting pre and post operatively and is given the morning of.
 This medication lasts 24 hours and will allow your pet to eat soon after surgery.
-The second (which may or may not be dispensed), Trazodone is a safe, broadly used anti-anxiety medication that provides sedation without the side effects of true sedation (decreased blood pressure, heart rate and respiration, slow recovery from anesthesia), allows for a smoother recovery and an improved patient experience.
-We may recommend this medication at home to keep your pet feeling quieter during the recovery period.